ContractsCounsel Logo

 Key Terms for Executors

-• Assets: Real estate, bank accounts, investments, and personal possessions are assets in a deceased person's estate.
+• Assets: These include real estate, bank accounts, investments, and personal effects, among other things, in someone’s dead person’s possessions.

 Final Thoughts on Executors